 Even if a building is secure and well constructed, the internal environment must be right for the objects stored inside or there is risk of damage from damp, mould, pests or dryness and excessive heat.

 The environment for archives, books and other relevant organic material objects needs to meet the humidity and temperature specifications in BS 4971:2017 all year round and must be free of pests that might cause damage to the collections.
-NCS has specified the appropriate environments in different shelters depending on their contents, and NCS staff monitor these to ensure compliance.
+NCS staff monitor the environment inside the providers' stores and advise if conditions do not meet requirements.

-Shelters 1 and 3, NCS's fully fitted stores inside the QRA enclosure, have been designed to meet BS 4971:2017 climate c.13° C to 23° C and 35% to 60% RH - providing an annual average of less than 18°C. Environmental monitoring records are published for all NCS members to view, in the Members' Area of this website, along with pest monitoring reports and data.
+The conversion of Restore's and Briggs' stores have been designed to help meet BS 4971:2017 climate requirement of c.13° C to 23° C, - providing an annual average of less than 18°C and thermal stability of no more than 1° C in any 24 hours - and between 35% to 60% Relative Humidity.
+Environmental monitoring records are published for all NCS members to view, in the Members' Area of this website, along with pest monitoring reports and data.

 Low Energy

-We are committed to minimising the carbon footprint at the site and to the use of non-renewable energy.
-The NCS-monitored Restore shelters at Heyford can maintain internal conditions with a relatively low input of energy, making them sustainable solutions for long term care of heritage.
+We are committed to helping all storing organisations' to minimise their carbon footprint, at this site and elsewhere.
+The NCS-monitored storage shelters at Heyford can maintain internal conditions with a relatively low input of energy, making them sustainable solutions for long term conservation of heritage.

 For more information contact: enquiries@ncs.org.uk.